 Anyone suffering from migraines will have their own list of triggers.
-Keeping a migraine journal, may help you to anticipate and manage some of the preventable attacks.
-My own migraine triggers include: monthly hormonal imbalances, stress, food, bright light, loud noises (especially from loud voices, music, sirens, etc...).
-Unfortunately, I am one of those 25% of migraine sufferers who also experiences aura.
+Keeping a migraine journal may help you to anticipate and manage some of the preventable attacks.
+My own migraine triggers include monthly hormonal imbalances, stress, food, bright light, loud noises (especially from loud voices, music, sirens, etc...).
+Unfortunately, I am one of the 25% of migraine sufferers who also experiences aura.
 My own aura experiences have consisted of seeing spots in my teens and 20s, flashing zigzag patterns (multi-color or black & white, reminiscent of a strobe light) in one eye, while in my 30s, and Garbled Speech or the inability to pronounce a particular word or phrase correctly (sometimes even with multiple attempts), in my 40s.
-I have also experienced intermittent bouts of weakness, tingling on the back of the neck, and temporary diminished hearing, at different points in time.
+I have also experienced intermittent bouts of weakness, tingling in the back of the neck, and temporary diminished hearing, at different points in time.

 Who Can Get a Migraine?
 Women, Men, Children, and Seniors.

 Migraines don’t discriminate.
 They have the potential to develop in any person for a variety of reasons, no matter if they are healthy, ill, disabled, able-bodied, young, or old.
 Migraines have many triggers and anyone can get them, although some people are more prone than others for various reasons.
 Migraine triggers may include exposure to certain chemicals or ingredients, bright lights, loud noises, stress, hunger, strain, dehydration, or overexertion.